Choosing a Chicago Field Studies course

 We have two types of courses:

 - Variable credit courses (1-4 credits) allow students to either take up to 3 other NU courses or focus exclusively on their CFS experience for a quarter.
-Variable credit course days and times change quarter to quarter but are typically on weekday evenings.
-These courses are open to sophomores, juniors, and seniors.
+Variable credit course days and times change quarter to quarter but typically meet once a week in the evening.

 The number of credits you chose to take the CFS course for will dictate both the amount of coursework and the number of hours per week that you are expected to work at your internship.
 CFS courses typically count toward general graduation credits, but students should check with their departments or programs to see if CFS credits can count toward their major or minor.
 Read more about how CFS credit works.